mapninja/CartoDB_Odyssey_Tutorial_for_Story_Maps/ReadMe.md

 You can find my Tattoo map at: http://cdb.io/1FXtGQ9
 ##Creating a Story Map with Odyssey.js

 Now that you've created the data for your story map, you're ready to go and build the narrative/navigation part of your application.
 We're going to use Odyssey.js for this.
 Odyssey.js is actually a JavaScript library that you can use on your own web  server, but CartoDB has implemented a **Sandbox** that allows non-programmers to deploy a story map with very little coding and without any web server infrastructure, at all.
+Odyssey.js uses a very simple text matkup language called **Markdown**.
+This entire tutorial is actually written in **Markdown**, which allows Github to render the lists, HTML links and other elements.

 ###Choosing an Odyssey.js Template